xenrelle/Xens-BD-Dump/plugins/OldFileUpload/README.md

 ## Known Bugs

-• Sometimes when you move to channels quickly and try to open the button quickly, it won't get patched.
-Simply move out of and back into the channel to fix.
+• Sometimes when you move to channels quickly and try to open the button quickly, the menu will still appear, but it will be patched shortly after.